avantifellows/plio-frontend/docs/DEPLOYMENT.md

    11. Deployment type to be `rolling update`.
    12. Keep other values as default.
    13. Use the Cluster VPC and the subnet that you configured with Elastic IP.
    14. Auto-assign public IP to have `ENABLED`.
+Otherwise, it makes the task accessible only through VPC and not public.
    15. Under load balancing, select the Network Load Balancing option and select the `plio-frontend-staging` load balancer.
    16. Inside "Container to Load Balancer", click on Add to load balancer option and select `plio-frontend-staging` in the target group.
    17. For auto-scaling, go with "Do not adjust the service's desired count" for staging.